de Quervain Syndrome

 Steroid injection - the most effective non-surgical way of decreasing pain and eliminating symptoms.
 A cortisone injection into the tunnel bathes the tendons in a strong anti-inflammatory fluid.
 This shrinks the inflamed tendons, and can restore normal, pain-free tendon gliding.

 If non-operative solutions fail, surgery may occasionally be warranted.
-This involves dividing the roof of the tunnel through which the thumb tendons pass and is done through a small incision over the wrist.
-This creates more space for the tendons to glide smoothly.
+This involves dividing, or releasing, the roof of the tunnel through which the thumb tendons pass.

 Absorbable sutures are placed underneath the skin, and Dermabond (medical grade "Super Glue") is used to seal the incision.
 A bandage is placed which remains in place for 3 days.